 Investigators also established that both foreigners took Gómez’s phone and wallet.
 The victim bled to death near a school.

-After a call traffic analisis, Chile’s Homicide Brigade found the victim’s phone, which had been sold.
-That led to the arrests, following a court order.
+After an analysis of call traffic, Chile’s Homicide Brigade found the victim’s phone, which had been sold.
+That led to the arrests, thanks to a court order.

-Under police questioning, both men affirmed Gómez had offered them money to kill a woman who owed him over US$4,000.
+Under police questioning, both men sadi Gómez had offered them money to kill a woman who owed him over US$4,000.

 Gómez showed them the house they needed to break into, Estupiñan and Díaz also told detectives.

 The Police of Investigations confirmed that the house in cuestion was the victim’s home, who lived on the ground floor, with the woman and her son, a grown man, living upstairs.